 January 2018 (Last updated in July 2018)

-You can choose to start the hike in the gorge from the Deliana village heading upwards, or from the Mesavlia village heading downwards.
+You can choose to start the hike in the gorge from Deliana village heading upwards, or from Mesavlia village heading downwards.
 As we came by car from Kissamos, it was easiest for us to start the walk from Deliana.

 A visit to the Deliana/Mesavlia Gorge is a great alternative to the more well-known Samaria Gorge.
-You do not need a full day to do the hike, and it is flexible in terms of how long you want to trek.
+You don’t need a full day to do the hike, and it is flexible in terms of how long you want to trek.
 The terrain is very accessible, and the hike is also suitable for families with children.

 All in all, we had a great afternoon in the Deliana Gorge, and we enjoyed the peacefulness and the beautiful surroundings of the Cretan mountainside.